johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien.md

 Ghân-buri-Ghân squatted down and touched the earth with his horny brow in token of farewell.
 Then he got up as if to depart.
 But suddenly he stood looking up like some startled woodland animal snuffling a strange air.
 A light came in his eyes.
 ‘Wind is changing!’ he cried, and with that, in a twinkling as it seemed, he and his fellows had vanished into the glooms, never to be seen by any Rider of Rohan again.
 Not long after far away eastward the faint drums throbbed again.
 Yet to no heart in all the host came any fear that the Wild Men were unfaithful, strange and unlovely though they might appear.

-## ~14 March 3019
-### [M/Theoden/Eowyn]
 ‘Alas!’ said Théoden.
 ‘Then Denethor has heard no news of our riding and will despair of our coming.’
 ‘Need brooks no delay, yet late is better than never,’ said Éomer.
 ‘And mayhap in this time shall the old saw be proved truer than ever before since men spoke with mouth.’

-## 15 March 3019 [TOY]
-### [M/Theoden/Eowyn]
 His golden shield was uncovered, and lo! it shone like an image of the Sun, and the grass flamed into green about the white feet of his steed.
 For morning came, morning and a wind from the sea; and darkness was removed, and the hosts of Mordor wailed, and terror took them, and they fled, and died, and the hoofs of wrath rode over them.
 And then all the host of Rohan burst into song, and they sang as they slew, for the joy of battle was on them, and the sound of their singing that was fair and terrible came even to the City.

 **Note:** .dates

 **Tags:** dates

 Right through the charge Merry had been borne unharmed behind him, until the Shadow came; and then Windfola had thrown them in his terror, and now ran wild upon the plain.
 Merry crawled on all fours like a dazed beast, and such a horror was on him that he was blind and sick.
 ‘King’s man!
 King’s man!’ his heart cried within him.
 ‘You must stay by him.
 As a father you shall be to me, you said.’
 But his will made no answer, and his body shook.
 He dared not open his eyes or look up.

+So passed the sword of the Barrow-downs, work of Westernesse.
+But glad would he have been to know its fate who wrought it slowly long ago in the North-kingdom when the Dúnedain were young, and chief among their foes was the dread realm of Angmar and its sorcerer king.
+No other blade, not though mightier hands had wielded it, would have dealt that foe a wound so bitter, cleaving the undead flesh, breaking the spell that knit his unseen sinews to his will.

 These staves he spoke, yet he laughed as he said them.
 For once more lust of battle was on him; and he was still unscathed, and he was young, and he was king: the lord of a fell people.
 And lo! even as he laughed at despair he looked out again on the black ships, and he lifted up his sword to defy them.
 And then wonder took him, and a great joy; and he cast his sword up in the sunlight and sang as he caught it.
 And all eyes followed his gaze, and behold! upon the foremost ship a great standard broke, and the wind displayed it as she turned towards the Harlond.
 There flowered a White Tree, and that was for Gondor; but Seven Stars were about it, and a high crown above it, the signs of Elendil that no lord had borne for years beyond count.
 And the stars flamed in the sunlight, for they were wrought of gems by Arwen daughter of Elrond; and the crown was bright in the morning, for it was wrought of mithril and gold.
 Thus came Aragorn son of Arathorn, Elessar, Isildur’s heir, out of the Paths of the Dead, borne upon a wind from the Sea to the kingdom of Gondor; and the mirth of the Rohirrim was a torrent of laughter and a flashing of swords, and the joy and wonder of the City was a music of trumpets and a ringing of bells.
 But the hosts of Mordor were seized with bewilderment, and a great wizardry it seemed to them that their own ships should be filled with their foes; and a black dread fell on them, knowing that the tides of fate had turned against them and their doom was at hand.

-So passed the sword of the Barrow-downs, work of Westernesse.
-But glad would he have been to know its fate who wrought it slowly long ago in the North-kingdom when the Dúnedain were young, and chief among their foes was the dread realm of Angmar and its sorcerer king.
-No other blade, not though mightier hands had wielded it, would have dealt that foe a wound so bitter, cleaving the undead flesh, breaking the spell that knit his unseen sinews to his will.

-# Book V -- The Pyre of Denethor

-## 15 March 3019 [TOY]
-### [Gand/P]
-‘He will not wake again,’ said Denethor.
-‘Battle is vain.
-Why should we wish to live longer?
-Why should we not go to death side by side?’
-‘Authority is not

 ‘Authority is not given to you, Steward of Gondor, to order the hour of your death,’ answered Gandalf.
 ‘And only the heathen kings, under the domination of the Dark Power, did thus, slaying themselves in pride and despair, murdering their kin to ease their own death.’
 Then passing through the door he took Faramir from the deadly house and laid him on the bier on which he had been brought, and which had now been set in the porch.
 Denethor followed him, and stood trembling, looking with longing on the face of his son.
 And for a moment, while all were silent and still, watching the Lord in his throes, he wavered.

 Then Denethor leaped upon the table, and standing there wreathed in fire and smoke he took up the staff of his stewardship that lay at his feet and broke it on his knee.
 Casting the pieces into the blaze he bowed and laid himself on the table, clasping the palantir with both hands upon his breast.
 And it was said that ever after, if any man looked in that Stone, unless he had a great strength of will to turn it to other purpose, he saw only two aged hands withering in flame.